Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: IRLS Framework for CMP Regression

-Since the algorithm estimates each parameter separately while keeping the other parameter fixed, it only provides the marginal information for the respective parameters.
-The conditional information matrices can be obtained by correcting the marginal information as following:
+\end{proposition} The proof is an immediate consequence of the result from \citet{kee06}[p.158].
+Since the algorithm estimates each parameter vector separately while keeping the other parameter vector fixed, it only provides the marginal information for the respective parameters.
+The conditional information matrices can be straightforwardly obtained by using the matrix operations \cite{lu02} as following:

 We note that the estimates for both $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ are not independent and inferences on one parameter will be influenced by the other estimate.
-For most practical applications, inference on the parameter $\boldsymbol{\beta}$ is of primary interest and usually the parameter $\boldsymbol{\gamma}$ will be treated as a nuisance parameter.
+As it was mentioned earlier, for most practical applications, inference on the parameter $\boldsymbol{\beta}$ is of primary interest and usually the parameter $\boldsymbol{\gamma}$ will be treated as a nuisance parameter.